-Term Description Secretary of the Interior's Standards and Guidelines: The Standards and Guidelines provide technical information about archaeology and historic preservation activities and methods.
-The Standards and Guidelines are prepared under the authority of sections 101(f), (g), and (h), and section 110 of the NHPA.
+Term Description Secretary of the The Standards and Guidelines provide technical information about archaeology and historic preservation Interior's Standards activities and methods.
+The Standards and Guidelines are prepared under the authority of sections 101(f), and Guidelines: (g), and (h), and section 110 of the NHPA.
 Significance: Under NHPA, the historical, cultural, archaeological, architectural, or engineering importance of a property.
 Under NEPA, the seriousness of a potential impact, measured in terms of "context" and "intensity."
 Site: A site is a location of a significant event, a prehistoric or historic occupation or activity, or a building or structure, whether standing, ruined, or vanished, where the location itself possesses historical, cultural, or archaeological value regardless of the value of any existing structure.
-State Historic Preservation Officer (SHPO): The state official, designated by the governor, to carry out the functions ascribed to the SHPO by the National Historic Preservation Act.
+State Historic The state official, designated by the governor, to carry out the functions ascribed to the SHPO by the Preservation Officer National Historic Preservation Act.
 SHPOs receive and administer matching grants from NPS to support their work and pass through to others.
-SHPOs identify historic properties and nominate them to the National Register.
+SHPOs identify historic properties and nominate them to the (SHPO): National Register.
 They also maintain inventories, do plans, and consult with others about historic preservation.
 Structure: The term structure is used to distinguish from buildings those functional constructions made usually for purposes other than creating shelter.
-(Traditional) Cultural Property: A district, site, building, structure, or object that is valued by a human community for the role it plays in sustaining the community's cultural integrity.
+(Traditional) Cultural A district, site, building, structure, or object that is valued by a human community for the role it plays in Property: sustaining the community's cultural integrity.
 Generally, a place that figures in important community traditions or in culturally important activities.
-Undertaking: Any project, activity, or program that can result in changes in the character or use of historic properties, if any such historic properties are located in the area of potential effects.
-The project, activity, or program must be under the direct or indirect jurisdiction of a Federal agency or licensed or assisted by a Federal agency.
-Undertakings include new and continuing projects, activities, or programs and any of their elements not previously considered under Section 106.